Learning about Looping and DIY Artificial Pancreas Systems

 - To identify opportunities for auditing and researching DIY APS

-Approval for CPD by the Royal College of Physicians is pending
+Approved for 6 Hours of CPD by the Royal College of Physicians (UK)

 An Engineer and problem solver by training, a Type 1 Diabetic for over 30 years.

 In the last three years Alasdair has been involved in testing technology solutions to help reduce the burden of his diabetes.
 For the last two years he has used all of the Open Source (DIY) Closed Loop systems, helped test out changes and modifications and has also helped dozens of other PWDs set up their own systems at build sessions.
 He has also introduced many others both HCPs and PWD to these systems and their benefits including talking at Type 1 Rise of the Machines; Input Fusion and U.K. CDF events.

 Dr Emma Wilmot MB ChB BSc (hons) PhD FRCP

 Consultant Diabetologist, University Hospitals of Derby and Burton NHS Foundation Trust